FortiWeb

 Description

-FortiWeb has a function to protect Web servers against a file being uploaded.
-The function can be configured from CLI "waf file-upload-restriction-rule" or from the Web GUI: Web Protection > Input Validation > File Upload Restriction Rule.
+This article describes that FortiWeb has a function to protect Web servers against a file being uploaded.
+The function can be configured from CLI 'waf file-upload-restriction-rule' or the Web GUI: Web Protection -> Input Validation -> File Security.

 Scope

 This article provides complementary information to the FortiWeb CLI and Administration guides.
-At the time of writing the latest version of FortiWeb is 5.5.4.
+FortiWeb v6.x, v7.x. and v8.x.

 Solution